Cloud Spanner allows you to make schema updates with no downtime. You can update the schema of an existing database in several ways:

 - Cloud Spanner is optimized to use primary keys to partition data for multitenancy solutions.
 Multitenancy solutions that use separate tables for each customer can result in a large backlog of schema update operations that take a long time to complete.

-Avoid more than 30 DDL statements that require validation or index backfill in a given 7-day period, because each statement creates multiple versions of the schema internally.
+- Schema updates that require validation or index backfill use more server resources because each statement creates multiple versions of the schema internally.

 Options for large schema updates

 The best way to create a table and a large number of indexes on that table is to create all of them at the same time, so that there will be only a single schema version created.
 It's best practice to create the indexes immediately following the table in the list of DDL statements.
 You can create the table and its indexes when you create the database, or in a single large batch of statements.
 If you need to create many tables, each with many indexes, you can include all the statements in a single batch.
 You can include several thousand statements in a single batch when all the statements can be executed together using a single schema version.

 When a statement requires backfilling index data or performing data validation,

 it can't be executed in a single schema version.
 This happens for